 For now, in order to get the basic idea, let's look at a simpler wave: the triangle wave.
 Recall that the triangle wave has only odd harmonics, and each successive harmonic has less amplitude than the last.

 To keep things clean in this example, let's limit the number of harmonics to 4.

-We’ll use a 100 Hz triangle wave with only 4 harmonics as our modulator.
+We'll use a 100 Hz triangle wave with only 4 harmonics as our modulator.
 The harmonics are at 300, 500, 700 and 900 Hz.
-This triangle wave is represented by the following frequency graph:
+The following frequency graph represents this triangle wave:

 Let's now look at how a ring modulator would affect this 100 Hz triangle modulator wave with a 50 Hz sine wave carrier.

 - 100 Hz fundamental would become: